enwikipedia-acc/terraform-openstack-waca-application/README.md

-# MediaWiki OAuth test wiki
+# Account Creation tool application infrastructure

-This module deploys the infrastructure for a MediaWiki test wiki with the OAuth extension deployed onto Wikimedia Cloud Services.
+This module deploys the infrastructure for the ACC tool

 For the actual application deployment, the accompanying Ansible playbook is also required.